 Safe Practice for Critical Care: Implementing Martha's Rule and Empathy Training with AI

-Designed for ward-based nurses and allied health professionals, these modules provide a psychologically safe environment to practice difficult conversations and core Trust priorities, such as Martha's Rule
+Designed for ward-based nurses and allied health professionals, these modules provide a psychologically safe environment to practice difficult conversations and core Trust priorities

 Summary